Kyle Anderson (darts player): Personal life and death

-Kyle’s older brother Beau is also a professional Darts player, however Beau left the PDC Tour in 2017.
+Kyle’s older brother Beau was also a professional Darts player, however, Beau left the PDC Tour in 2017.

-Kyle came from an Aboriginal background and was extremely proud of this.
-This was reflected in his nickname ‘The Original’ (Short for Aboriginal).

 Anderson moved from Australia to Nottingham, England, when he became a professional darts player.
 During the COVID-19 pandemic, he returned to Australia.
 Anderson was a diabetic, and also had COVID-19 in 2020.

 His death was announced on 24 August 2021; he was 33 years old.
-Cause of death was kidney failure.
-At the time of his death, he had been in hospital being treated for kidney failure.
+The cause of death was kidney failure, for which he had been in hospital receiving treatment.

 Following their victory at the 2022 World Cup of Darts, Australia’s players Simon Whitlock and Damon Heta dedicated their success to Anderson who had represented his country in the tournament four times before his death.